 We can support you to take part in activities that do and don’t involve leaving your home.
 We know that it is not always easy for carers to leave the person they care for or leave the home and travel far because of their own needs.

-By joining our Carers Involvement Register, you could try one or more of the following activities:
+By becoming a member, you could join one or more of the following activities:

 - Being asked about your experiences and views on services;

 - Reviewing and checking draft information for carers (e.g. leaflets);

 - Taking part in Research;

 - Talking to radio, newspaper or television journalists and sharing your lived experience of caring;

 - Photographed for service publicity to raise awareness of support for carers;

 - Sharing your story – case study for training and awareness;